Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 • Grated Coconut

-Step-by-step instructions on how to make the Mochar Ghonto in Bengali style
+Recipe instructions for Mocha’r Ghonto in Bengali style

 • Once the pressure cooker has cooled down completely, open the lid and strain everything.
 Discard the water and keep the cooked banana flower aside.

-• Heat some mustard oil in a pan or kadhai and temper it with cumin seeds, bay leaf and chopped green chillies.
+• Heat some mustard oil in a pan or kadhai and temper it with cumin seeds, bay leaf, and chopped green chilies.

 • As they sizzle, add the potatoes cut into small cubes.
 Stir everything and let it cook on medium heat till the potatoes are partially cooked.